Big Three (Portugal): All-time league table

+People associated with all three clubs

-Footballers who have played for the three clubs
+Players who played for all three clubs

 Eight footballers have played for Benfica, Porto, and Sporting.
 Of those, only Eurico Gomes won the domestic league for all three (twice with each club).
 Additionally, Eurico is also the only player to enter the following list without having played for another club in-between his Big Three career.